-Most clients complete the self-paced program within six to nine months, during which time they live on site and focus exclusively on their recovery.
+Most participants complete the self-paced educational component of the program within six to nine months, during which time they live on site and focus exclusively on their recovery.
+This followed by a 6-week job readiness workforce development program and a 3-12 month transitional component.
 In order to successfully change behaviors and build a strong community, clients do not hold a job outside of The Healing Place and do not use medicated-assisted treatments.
 There are many pathways to success, and this is the one that works for men and women who have tried everything else.
 In the program, we emphasize: